surniaulula/wpsso-wc-shipping-delivery-time/README.md

 </ul>

 <p>Provides shipping delivery time information to the <a href="https://wpsso.com/">WPSSO Core Premium plugin</a> for Schema (aka Schema.org) ShippingDeliveryTime markup.</p>

-<p>Adding shipping details to your Schema Product markup is important if you offer free or low-cost shipping options, as this will make your products more appealing in Google search results.</p>

 <!-- /about -->